 Our subject networks across schools and phases are also highly effective, using knowledge and experience from across the trust to plan collaboratively, moderate student work, support our teachers and develop our curriculum.

-Claire joined Turner Schools in June 2020 and leads the Secondary Improvement Team as Trust Vice Principal.
+Claire joined Turner Schools in June 2020.
+As Director of Secondary Improvement, Claire's focus is to implement our ambitious vision for teaching and learning and the curriculum.
 Claire comes to Turner with a proven track record of school leadership having led departments in consistently achieving the highest progress results in the county at GCSE and moving progress at A-Level from the bottom 20% of the country to the top 1%.

 Claire has a nationwide reputation as an English specialist, is the organiser of researchED Kent, and is Networks Officer for LitdriveUk, a non-profit organisation which provides resourcing and subject-specific CPD for English teachers.
-With her expertise in curriculum and teacher development, Claire delivers CPD at education conferences, works on course development for Evidence Based Education and the Teacher Development Trust, and has written articles published by the Royal Society of Chemistry and the Chartered College of Teaching's Impact magazine.
+With her expertise in curriculum and teacher development, Claire delivers CPD at education conferences, is an expert advisor for the Ambition Institute, and has written articles published by the Royal Society of Chemistry and the Chartered College of Teaching's Impact magazine.

-Claire’s contributory chapter on effective feedback is published in ‘The researchED Guide to Assessment’ and Claire is the co-author of ‘Symbiosis: the Curriculum and the Classroom’.
+Claire has contributed chapters published in ‘The researchED Guide to Assessment’ and in Mary Myatt and John Tomsett's 'Huh: Curriculum Conversations between subject and senior leaders'.
+Claire is the co-author of ‘Symbiosis: the Curriculum and the Classroom’.

 Claire can often be found curled up with a good book and her pet pug, Dolly.